retooth2/xenharmlib/doc/periodic_package.rst

    UpDownNoteScale([A0, B0, C1, D1], 12-EDO)

-In contrast to index masks used in the native scale methods periodic index masks can therefor also include negative numbers:
+In contrast to index masks used in the native scale methods, periodic index masks can therefore also include negative numbers:

 .. testcode::